 We are also very grateful to the Cork and Munster GAA for facilitating the Marathon by making significant changes to their scheduled matches at Páirc uí Chaoimh.
 We reckon that the clash of Cork and Limerick on Saturday evening (2nd June) will be a fabulous occasion that our visiting runners would do well to attend!

-The changes were made to minimize the impact on some of the old route’s busiest churches – Church of the Assumption, Ballyphehane; and the Holy Ghost Church, Dennehy’s Cross.
+The changes to the route for a Sunday were made to minimize the impact on some of the old route’s busiest churches – Church of the Assumption, Ballyphehane; and the Holy Ghost Church, Dennehy’s Cross.
 The changes have introduced one significant uphill (on Connolly’s Road) but overall the profile remains very similar to previous years and it’s still a fairly flat course.

 Download a copy of the street/road listing for the half here.

 In Ballyphehane, at c.
 5 miles, instead of continuing up Lower Friars Walk onto Pearse Road (by the church), you’ll turn right, onto Connolly Road and stay on Connolly Road until you pass Tory Top Park.
 At the north end of the park, the race runs along the park’s perimeter onto Friars Walk, briefly, and into Reendowney and Clareville, turning left onto Pouladuff Road and back onto Pearse Road and onto Hartland’s Avenue.

 At the western end of Hartland’s Avenue, instead of turning left for Glasheen you’ll run through onto Dorgan’s Road, left onto Magazine Road, right onto St Frances’ Road, left onto College Road and right onto Orchard Road.
 At the end of Orchard Road the Gardaí will operate a stop-go for traffic allowing the race to cross over to Farranlea Road, through Farranlea Park and back onto the old route on the Model Farm Road.